ikui753/cs701-recop/README.md

 # Demoing FPGA Implementation
 ## Outputs
 - SOP will be indicated by LEDs.
+- SOP_WR will be indicated by an LED.
+- DPCR_WR will be indicated by an LED.
+- DPCR[19..0] will be indicated via display

 ## Inputs
-- KEY0 acts as a reset
+- KEY0 acts as a reset, will reset PC to 0 and DPCR
-- SIP can be configured via SW[9..0]
+- SIP[9..0] can be configured via SW[9..0]